The Engineer’s Guide to Custom Cable Design

 Whether supplying air, dissipating heat, or suctioning fluids, tube material choices can make a big impact on cable performance.
 Depending on the environment and the demands of the application, the tube could be at risk of collapsing, kinking, or even being too rigid and preventing flexibility.
 Cable Designers will consider the following factors when designing your cable to ensure the overall construction and its internal components function flawlessly.

-When selecting breather tubes, a Cable Designer will ask 3 questions:
+When selecting tubes, a Cable Designer will ask a few questions, including:

 Typically, something needs to pass through the tube, which will influence what material is chosen